department-of-veterans-affairs/vets-website/_education/gi-bill/post-9-11.md

 - See [Frequently Asked Questions (FAQ)](https://gibill.custhelp.com/app/answers/detail/a_id/523).

 “GI Bill® is a registered trademark of the United States Department of Veterans Affairs (VA).
-The absence of the registration symbol ® does not constitute a waiver of VA's trademark rights in that phrase.”
+The absence of the registration symbol ® does not constitute a waiver of VA’s trademark rights in that phrase.”
 Read our [Terms of Use](http://www.benefits.va.gov/GIBILL/Trademark_Terms_of_Use.asp).

 </div>